Pugled pri Karlovici

 Pugled pri Karlovici ([ˈpuːɡlɛt pɾi ˈkaːɾlɔʋitsi]) is a small settlement in the Municipality of Ribnica in southern Slovenia.
 It lies in the traditional region of Lower Carniola and is now included in the Southeast Slovenia Statistical Region.

 Name

 The name of the settlement was changed from Pugled to Pugled pri Karlovici (literally, 'Pugled near Karlovica') in 1953.
 The name Pugled is derived from the Slovene word pogled 'bare hill with an open view' and referred to a landscape feature.

+Cultural heritage

+Two buildings in Pugled pri Karlovici are registered as cultural heritage.